javascript-tutorial/en.javascript.info/1-js/11-async/04-promise-error-handling/article.md

 - `.catch` handles promise rejections of all kinds: be it a `reject()` call, or an error thrown in a handler.
 - We should place `.catch` exactly in places where we want to handle errors and know how to handle them.
 The handler should analyze errors (custom error classes help) and rethrow unknown ones.
-- It's normal not to use `.catch` if we don't know how to handle errors (all errors are unrecoverable).
+- It's ok not to use `.catch` at all, if there's no way to recover from an error.
 - In any case we should have the `unhandledrejection` event handler (for browsers, and analogs for other environments), to track unhandled errors and inform the user (and probably our server) about the them, so that our app never "just dies".

 And finally, if we have load-indication, then `.finally` is a great handler to stop it when the fetch is complete: